waldur/waldur-docs/docs/user-guide/call-managing-organization/call_management.md

 - **Add Offerings**: Select which service provider offerings will be available for this call
 - Ensure all required offerings have been approved by service providers
+- Offerings that require a purchase order pass that requirement on to the call — see [Purchase orders in calls](purchase-orders.md)

 #### 4. Role mapping